Choosing the Right Breast Implant Size for You

-We take a look at these defining factors that will help you in finalising a breast implant size.
+Let's take a look at these defining factors that will help you in finalising a breast implant size

 It's important to listen to the surgeons' advice, they have been performing these surgeries for over 10 years and want you to look and feel the best you can be.
 What you as a patient can do is, to be honest with the surgeon.
 Explain to them what you want to see in the mirror after you've had the breast enlargement surgery and they'll be able to let you know if your goals are realistic and what they can do to help you achieve them.

 Patients with an abundance of breast tissue and strong skin elasticity may be in a position to have a larger implant due to the breast already being in a position to support a large implant.
 Patients with little to no natural breast tissue may find their surgeon recommending placing a smaller implant behind the chest muscle to offer further support to the implant.
 Likewise, patients with low skin elasticity may need to start with a smaller implant and then build up some "stretch" on the breast if they want to go larger in the future.

 When considering any surgical procedure it's important patients have realistic expectations.
 Choosing a high experienced BAAPS/BAPRAS surgeon you're ensuring you're in the very best of hands, however, the results of the surgery should align with what's medically possible and what you're hoping to achieve.

 Your Patient Care Adviser is always on hand to answer your questions and provide you with as much learning material as you require.
 We also recommend reading through our Patient Stories and looking at before and afters to give you an idea of how results vary from person to person.

 Then when in the breast enlargement consultation you are encouraged to really discuss your breast enlargement goals with your surgeon and they'll be able to let you know what's possible.

 The Effects of Breast Enlargement Surgery on Pregnancy & Breastfeeding